turna1/GenAI-For-Goods/Overview.md

      -
 **Challenges in Synthetic Data Generation**
    - Despite its benefits, creating high-quality synthetic data is a complex, ongoing technical challenge.
-    - limited data availability and privacy concern
+    - limited data availability and privacy concerns
     - ensuring quality and fairness

  **"What Makes Good Synthetic Data?":**